sf-wdi-35/Introduction-to-DevTools/README.md

 ![](https://developers.google.com/web/tools/chrome-devtools/images/before-reorder.png)
 [image source](https://developers.google.com/web/tools/chrome-devtools/settings)

 When DOM content is ready, a vertical blue line will appear in the timeline section.
-You can alo find the the exact timing on the bottom of the page.
+You can also find the the exact timing on the bottom of the page.
 A red vertical line in timeline shows when the window.onload event is ready.

 ![](https://developers.google.com/web/tools/chrome-devtools/network-performance/imgs/domcontentloaded.png)

 [image source](https://developers.google.com/web/tools/chrome-devtools/settings)

-When inspecting this tab it is important to be familiar with  response status codes:
+When inspecting this tab, it is important to be familiar with  response status codes:

  - 1xx : Informational
  - 2xx : Successful